Raksha2024/gab-test-mod/README.md

 ---

-## DevOps Ticket Details (Job Scenario)

-- **Ticket ID**: DEVOPS-XX
-- **Title**: Develop a Simple Python App with Healthcheck Endpoint and Implement CI/CD Pipeline
-- **Priority**: High
-- **Status**: Open
-- **Assignee**: [Your Name]

 ### Description
-Develop a CI/CD pipeline for a containerized Python application using GitHub Actions, Docker, AWS ECR, Kubernetes (EKS), and Terraform.
-The pipeline should handle automatic builds, tests, security scans, and deployments to AWS EKS based on branch triggers (dev for staging, main for production).
+I was able to develop a CI/CD pipeline for a containerized Python application using GitHub Actions, Docker, AWS ECR, Kubernetes (EKS), and Terraform.
+The pipeline should handle automatic builds, tests, security scans, and deployments to AWS EKS based on branch triggers (dev for staging, main for production) with `\healthcheck` endpoint that shows the last_commit_sha.

 ### Requirements
 - Create a CI/CD pipeline that performs the following steps: